Road to Recovery or Circle of Death…Is Foam Rolling Good for You?

 So, what are the negative to foam rolling?
 And is there a better option?

-Heck, I have a few routines in my FormFix Exercise Archive.
 Its proponents claim it can relieve pain, aid recovery, increase flexibility, and correct posture.
 Could foam rolling be the panacea that we are all looking for?
-But but does foam rolling actually help pain or enhance athletic performance?
+But does foam rolling actually help with pain or enhance athletic performance?
 It turns out foam rolling is a polarizing topic.

 First, we have to answer the question: where did the pain come from?
 I could write a novel on the varied potential reasons, but the short and sweet of it is: it’s how we move.
-If you move asymmetrically there’s a higher possibility you’ll eventually experience pain; but if your movement is symmetrical, it’s likely you won’t have pain.
-Movement and body position is key to enhance athletic performance and staying pain-free.
+If you move asymmetrically, there’s a higher possibility you’ll eventually experience pain, but if your movement is symmetrical, it’s likely you won’t have pain.
+Movement and body position are key to enhancing athletic performance and staying pain-free.
 So for a foam roller to help reduce pain, it would have to change how we move… but we know that grinding away on a piece of foam can’t do that.
 One of my mentors, Tom Myers, once said:

 “You can manipulate the tissue all you want.
 You can loosen it, make it more relaxed, whatever, but manually manipulating it can’t train it.
 Now you CAN train the tissue properly to fix pain and not manually manipulate it, but it’s a hell of a lot harder.”